Unlucky-Man/CMP2003-Project/README.md

 ## Overview

-The recommendation algorithm operates on user-item rating data, represented as pairs of `<user, item>` and their associated ratings.
+The recommendation algorithm operates on user-item rating data, represented as pairs in vectors.
 The system can identify the top users and movies by their watch count.

 The recommendation system uses two files: `train.csv` and `test.csv`.
-The `train.csv` file is used for training the model, while the `test.csv` file is used to evaluate its performance.
+The `train.csv` file is used for creating the necessary data structures, while the `test.csv` file is used to evaluate its performance.
 The final predictions are written to `submission.csv`.

 ## How to Run